jyjokokk/todo-front/README.md

-# ToDo App - Frontend
+# To OverDo - Frontend

 This the frontend for a simple ToDo list application.
 For the backend, please see [this repository](https://github.com/jyjokokk/todo-app).